ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/2nd Level/Charming Chime.md

 - **Components**:
 	- Gesture, Focus (Instrument)
 - **Duration**:
-	- Continuous, up to 1 Turn.
+	- Channeled, up to 1 Turn.
 - **Effects**:
 	- You play a charming little chime on your instrument, rendering creatures nearby unable to attack you and less observant.
 	- For the duration of the psycast, all creatures within range of you are afflicted.